kyu08/fzf-make/README.md

 </div>

 # 🛠️ Features
-- Select and execute a make target or pnpm scripts using fuzzy-finder with a preview window by running `fzf-make`!
+- Select and execute a make target or (pnpm | yarn) scripts using fuzzy-finder with a preview window by running `fzf-make`!
 - Execute the last executed command(By running `fzf-make --repeat`.)
 - Command history
-- Support make, pnpm. **Scheduled to be developed: yarn, npm.**
+- Support make, pnpm, yarn. **Scheduled to be developed: npm.**
 - [make] Support `include` directive
 - [pnpm] Support workspace(collect scripts all of `package.json` in the directory where fzf-make is launched.)
+- [yarn] Support workspace(collect all scripts which is defined in `workspaces` field in root `package.json`.)
 - **(Scheduled to be developed)** Support config file

 # 👓 Prerequisites